-A peer-reviewed research paper Comparative Measurements on Loudspeaker Distortion: Current vs. Voltage Control has been quite recently published in Archives of Acoustics.
+A peer-reviewed research paper Comparative Measurements on Loudspeaker Distortion: Current vs. Voltage Control has been published in Archives of Acoustics.
+There is indeed more to speaker distortions than what is commonly considered.

 Have you heard the postulation that low-impedance voltage or big "damping factor" "controls cone motion"?
 In the engineering sense, however, there is really no such thing as control of the cone motion.
 It is therefore quite the greatest and most regrettable fallacy that the misinformed audio community has unsuspectingly adopted and that is being used to justify the way things stand and discourage efforts to reconsider.
 See the article published on the EDN network: Part 1 & Part 2.